Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 ### Wireframes

-Some pages share the same design and thus are not shown, these include, the error pages where only the message changes, the product pages where the visible products change but the layout is the same and the category pages where teh layout is the same but the information changes.
+Some pages share the same design and thus are not shown, these include, the error pages where only the message changes, the product pages where the visible products change but the layout is the same and the category pages where the layout is the same but the information changes.

 <details><summary>Home page</summary>
 <img src="documentation/wireframes/home-page.png">